TheStig294/100-more-randomats-pack-3/README.md

 # Newly added randomats

-1. One Puuuuunch! - Gives everyone the one punch fists!
+1. Gotta catch 'em all! - Everyone gets a Pokemon playermodel!
-2. Hot Potato! - Gives someone a hot potato they have to pass on or explode!
+2. One Puuuuunch! - Gives everyone the one punch fists!
-3. O Rubber Tree... - Periodically gives everyone baby donconnans
+3. Hot Potato! - Gives someone a hot potato they have to pass on or explode!

 # Randomats